-However, it is safe for your dog to consume milk in small quantities without the risk of overindulging.
+However, it is safe for your dog to consume milk in small quantities.
 Once in a while, reward your dog with a few tablespoons of cow’s milk or goat’s milk as a treat.

 10 best dog food types for dogs with allergies

 1. Grain-free dog food